-LGBT Walnut is an independent support group for any LGBTQ+ person affected by prostate cancer.
-The group started at the beginning of 2014, as part of the METRO Walnut project at METRO Charity.
-METRO still employs the Prostate Cancer Peer Support Group Coordinator, Simon Faulkner, and provides meeting space at their New Cross site, which is one stop out from the London Bridge mainline station.
+LGBT Walnut from April 2025 is now an independent support group for any LGBTQ+ person affected by prostate cancer.
+The group started at the beginning of 2014, as a project at METRO Charity, supported by Prostate Cancer UK.

 Good question.
 The answer is that the prostate in a healthy adult man is roughly the size of a walnut.
 You'll find a few other prostate cancer groups that have used the word "walnut" in their names.
 We'd like to say we thought of it first, but that'd be telling fibs.